-Officer who shot naked man in Georgia found not guilty
+Officer who shot naked man found not guilty of murder

 DECATUR, Ga.
-(AP) — A former Georgia police officer who fatally shot an unarmed, naked man was found not guilty of murder on Monday.
+(AP) — A former Georgia police officer who fatally shot an unarmed, naked man was found not guilty of murder on Monday, but was convicted of aggravated assault and other charges that could potentially send him to prison for more than 30 years.

-Jurors did convict Robert “Chip” Olsen of aggravated assault, violation of oath of office and making a false statement.
-His wife began sobbing when she heard the verdict.
+Robert “Chip” Olsen’s face turned red and he squeezed his eyes shut tightly when the verdict was read.
+His wife, Kathy Olsen, began sobbing and had to be led from the courtroom.

-A judge was deliberating whether to grant bond for Olsen or keep him in custody until his sentencing on Nov.
+DeKalb County Superior Court Judge LaTisha Dear Jackson set bond for Olsen at $80,000, ordered him to wear an ankle monitor and imposed a dusk-to-dawn curfew that will be in effect until his sentencing on Nov.
 1.

 Olsen, now 57, was a DeKalb County police officer in March 2015 when he responded to a call of a naked man behaving erratically outside an Atlanta-area apartment complex.
-Shortly after arriving, he fatally shot 26-year-old Anthony Hill, an Air Force veteran who had been diagnosed with bipolar disorder and Post- Traumatic Stress Disorder.
+Shortly after arriving, he fatally shot 26-year-old Anthony Hill, an Air Force veteran who had been diagnosed with bipolar disorder and Post-Traumatic Stress Disorder.
 A grand jury indicted Olsen nearly a year after the shooting.
 Olsen is white and Hill was black.

+“It’s been four years that we’ve been waiting for this,” said his mother, Carolyn Giummo.
+“My son is no longer here. … I just feel like it’s time now.”

+In addition to aggravated assault, Olsen was convicted of two counts of violating his oath of office and one count of making a false statement.
+The assault charge carries a maximum sentence of 20 years; each of the other three counts carries a sentence of up to five years.

-Monday’s verdict comes on the heels of a jury in Texas finding a white former Dallas police officer guilty of murder in the shooting death of a black man.
+Monday’s verdict came on the heels of a Texas jury finding a white former Dallas police officer guilty of murder in the shooting death of a black man.
 Amber Guyger was returning home after a long shift when she shot Botham Jean.
 Guyger testified that she mistook Jean’s apartment for her own, which was one floor below, and that she thought he was a burglar in her home.
-She was convicted Oct.
-1 and was sentenced to serve 10 years in prison.
+She was convicted on Oct.
+1 and sentenced to 10 years in prison.

 A few days later, on Oct.
 5, a jury in southeastern Georgia found a white former police officer who fatally shot a fleeing, unarmed black man not guilty on charges of voluntary and involuntary manslaughter.
 Jurors found Zechariah Presley guilty of violating his oath of office in the 2018 shooting of Tony Green in coastal Camden County, near the Georgia-Florida state line.